bab81/AI-Algorithms/README.md

 # Feature Engineering
 23. Changing features from cartesian to polar form can potentially greatly enhance the results of LGR (linear classifier).

+# Automated Feature Engineering
+24. Multi-Layer Perceptron is an automated feature transformer.